An Introduction to the 12 English Tenses

 9. Future Perfect

-Our Example: I will have learned English (for 3 months)
+Example: I will have learned English (by the end of this course).

 *Perfect: Perfect tense talks about those actions that are already done/completed in the time while we are speaking about them.